SDU-eScience/UCloud/app-store-service/wiki/apps.md

 #### `type: input_file`

-Represents an input file from SDUCloud.
+Represents an input file from UCloud.
 When passed to an invocation it will be converted into the absolute path to the file.
-The input file will be mounted at the working directory with the same name as in SDUCloud.
+The input file will be mounted at the working directory with the same name as in UCloud.

 `defaultValue` for this type is not supported.